 “The Garra rufa are imported, purposely starved and then often shared by different patrons,” Dr. Khetarpal explains.
 “There’s no effective way to disinfect the tubs or the fish themselves.
 Many spas will simply reuse the fish.”

 She cites European tests conducted in 2011 of imported Garra rufa fish, which unearthed bacterial strain Streptococcus Agalactaie group B.

 “This bacteria can cause pneumonia, bone and joint infection and bloodstream infections,” Dr. Khetarpal says.
 Another case report in 2017 found that this treatment may cause mycobacteriosis.

 The scariest part?
-She didn’t feel any pain during the pedicure to warn her of injury; damage to the nail matrix wasn’t visible until the nails attempted to grow out – 3 to 6 months later.
+She didn’t feel any pain during the pedicure to warn her of injury; damage to her nail matrix wasn’t visible until the nails attempted to grow out – three to six months later.

 In this case, the biting fish caused trauma that stopped nail plate production in multiple toenails.
-The woman was diagnosed with what doctors call onychomadesis, a condition that causes nails to shed, which often results in nail loss.
+The woman was diagnosed with onychomadesis, a condition that causes nails to shed, which often results in nail loss.

 These Chinese fish look similar but they grow teeth.
 As a result, they can bite and draw blood.
-This further raises the risk for infection.
+This further raises the risk of infection.

-4. Inhumane practice.
-Besides all the risks to humans, this practice may be considered inhumane to the fish; it requires starving the Garra rufa to make them feed off of people’s dead skin.
+Besides all the risks to humans, this practice may be considered inhumane to the fish.
+The pedicure process requires starving the Garra rufa to make them feed off people’s dead skin.

-5. Environmental concerns.
-According to the U.S. Fish and Wildlife Service, Garra rufa could pose a threat to native plant and animal life if released into the wild because these fish are not native to the United States.
+According to the U.S. Fish and Wildlife Service, Garra rufa could pose a threat to native plant and animal life if released into the wild because these fish aren‘t native to the United States.

 So, before you dive in, a more traditional, fish-free pedicure is probably the better, safer option.